parai/gainos-tk/system/kernel/README.md

 # Start to build An Autosar Operating System
 ## based on the osek kernel "gainos-tk/osek"
 ## implement the schedule table firstly because it is easy.

+# how to test schedule table
+## design the test cases for conformance